GuangyuMEN/carbon-nanotube-coordinate-prediction/README.md

 This project is to to develop an ANN prediction model that calculates atomic coordinates of CNTs instead of using any simulation software.

-It is implemented by Acı M, Avcı M. Artificial neural network approach for atomic coordinate prediction of carbon nanotubes[J].
+It is refered by Acı M, Avcı M. Artificial neural network approach for atomic coordinate prediction of carbon nanotubes[J].
 Applied Physics A, 2016, 122(7): 631.

 Dataset is from Kaggle.